 The cube snapshot below illustrates how we can use hierarchies on a store’s dimension of a sales forecasting cube.
 This cube segments and summarizes sales figures by territory, state, and channel.
 In this case, there is no need to build a separate summary cube with additional dimensions:

-Creating hierarchies based on attributes is easy to do in PAW and dimensions created with a hierarchy-first focus are visually cleaner and easier to maintain.
-Hierarchies can however be confusing for new PA developers as well as seasoned ones who historically have had to only consider a dimension as a single hierarchy with potentially multiple consolidation hierarchies and not a collection of separate hierarchies.
-Referencing hierarchies in rules is straightforward and not difficult.
+Creating hierarchies based on attributes is easy to do in PAW.
+Further, dimensions created with a hierarchy-first focus are visually cleaner and easier to maintain.
+Historically, hierarchies had to only consider a dimension as a single hierarchy with potentially multiple consolidation hierarchies.
+But referencing hierarchies in cube rules is straightforward and not difficult.

-To demonstrate how to reference hierarchies in PA cube rules, let us consider a sales forecasting cube with sales forecasted by month and store.
-The stores themselves are associated to territories and some expenses like advertising are planned at a territory level in a separate cube.
-We will allocate the advertising expense forecasted at the territory level to the individual stores based on a store’s product sales percentage of the territory total product sales for a given month.
+Below, we demonstrate how to reference hierarchies in PA cube rules.
+First, let us consider a sales forecasting cube with sales forecasted by month and store.
+The stores themselves are associated to territories.
+Because of that, some expenses like advertising are planned at a territory level in a separate cube.
+We will allocate the advertising expense forecasted at the territory level to the individual stores, based on a store’s product sales percentage of the territory total product sales for a given month.

 Prior to implementation of hierarchies, our Stores dimension likely would have had consolidations corresponding to the different territories that could be referenced in the cube rule by querying the territory attribute of a store.
 A cube rule to calculate a store’s percent of territory total sales might have looked like this: